 Stage 2 will be a descriptive analysis reporting the incidence of each study outcome in the six months after vaccination, in age and sex categories.
 The six month incidence rate calculations will be repeated for those chronic disease groups who are recommended to have influenza vaccinations namely those with a history of chronic respiratory, heart, liver, or neurological disease or diabetes or immunosuppression.
 The chronic disease groups will be defined on the basis of the clinical records on the THIN database.
+Relapses and exacerbations are not included in stage 2.

-A sensitivity analysis for both stages will include a sub-group of outcomes fitting a more detailed secondary definition developed by an Adjudication Committee.
+A sensitivity analysis for both stages 1 and 2 will include a sub-group of the incident outcomes (not including exacerbations of IBD and relapses of MS) fitting a more detailed secondary definition developed by an Adjudication Committee.